 Myth 2: Charging overnight hurts the battery

-Yes and No. This is one of those myths where the water gets muddied.
-Of course a power bank’s own power doesn’t reduce simply because you’re charging it all the time (if it did, it simply wouldn’t work).
+Yes and No. This is one of those myths where the water gets muddled.
+Of course, a power bank’s own power doesn’t reduce simply because you’re charging it all the time (if it did, it simply wouldn’t work).
 Power banks over time will see a reduction battery capacity due to the internal elements not being so receptive as time goes on.
 That’s why, for example, you might find your phone battery going down quicker if you’ve had it for a few years.

 As long as you treat it fine, your power bank should have a good life span.